theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-settings-update_mode.md

 **Delta update**:<br/>
 Runs a delta initialization, if no delta initialization is available for selected subscriber.
 Runs a delta update, if there is a delta initialization for the selected subscriber. <br/>

-- **On delta initialization** <br/>
+- **Extract data** <br/>
-Checking the *Extract data* checkbox, allows extracting data when running a delta initialization.
+Allows extracting data when running a delta initialization.
-Leaving the checkbox unchecked runs a delta initialization without extracting data. <br/>
+Leaving this checkbox unchecked runs a delta initialization without extracting data. <br/>
 - **Auto-sync subscription**<br/>
 Allows deletion of the existing subscription and creates a new subscription, if required.
 Each extraction has an internal ID, which is part of the subscriber.